How we're making our gyms safe for you

 - Training: All staff have undertaken cleaning training including COVID-19 Awareness, Infection Prevention and Hand Hygiene

 - Protection: We've installed plastic shields at reception desks and we'll be providing PPE for our staff in line with Public Health England recommendations.
+For centres in England, face coverings are required in our café areas.
+In Wales and Scotland, face coverings in non-active areas are required.
+These areas include: reception foyers, corridors, hairdressing salon, beauty suite and changing rooms.

 What social distancing measures have you put in place?